 This function will return a specific authorityCertIssuer name as stored in the aki structure, as well as the authorityCertSerialNumber.
+All the returned values should be treated as constant, and may be set to NULL when are not required.

 Returns: On success, GNUTLS\E\SUCCESS (0) is returned, GNUTLS\E\REQUESTED\ DATA\NOT\AVAILABLE if the index is out of bounds, otherwise a negative error value.
-Since: 3.3.0 gnutls\x509\aki\get\id id: Will hold the identifier
+Since: 3.3.0 gnutls\x509\aki\init

 This function will return the key identifier as stored in the aki structure.
+The identifier should be treated as constant.

 Returns: On success, GNUTLS\E\SUCCESS (0) is returned, GNUTLS\E\REQUESTED\ DATA\NOT\AVAILABLE if the index is out of bounds, otherwise a negative error value.
-Since: 3.3.0

-$gnutls\x509\aki\init$
+Since: 3.3.0 gnutls\x509\aki\set\cert\issuer aki: The authority key ID structure san\type: the type of the name (of gnutls\subject\alt\names\t ), may be null san: The alternative name data othername\oid: The object identifier if san\type is GNUTLS\SAN\OTHERNAME serial: The authorityCertSerialNumber number (may be null)